mathie/nanowrimo/_drafts/the-single-irresponsibility-principle.md

 Before we can actually write any code, we have a moral responsibility to make sure it looks pretty.
 Don't worry.
-While there are hundreds of choices of CSS frameworks (don't worry, nobody beyond neanderthals hand code their CSS from scratch these days!), this is a simple choice.
+While there are hundreds of choices of CSS frameworks (nobody beyond Neanderthals hand code their CSS from scratch these days!), this is a simple choice.
 Everybody uses Twitter Bootstrap.
 It's good that half web sites on the planet look the same.
 It provides a familiar 'user experience' to the customers.

 Don't think you've got it all easy, of course.
 You've still got to pick the template language for building the HTML of the views.
 This one is still fairly